 As wood contains water, sugars, and other elements that do not burn consistently.
 Moreover, it creates smoke and a lot of ash.

-Lump charcoal, on the other hand, is produced only from the burning compounds of the wood that allows it to make less smoke and ash with a hotter burn.
+Lump charcoal, on the other hand, is produced only from the burning compounds of the wood which allows it to make less smoke and ash with a hotter burn.

 It is used where high heat is required, and smoke is not allowed.
 You can use it in barbeque grills, smokers, art glass kilns, blast furnaces, etc.